ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

   * Do NOT set the close date because this cannot be changed later.
   * Results should be ``Always Visible`` unless there is a good reason for the SC votes not to be public.
   * Submit the poll (the BBcode will appear in the post):
-  * Repeat the above for the second poll:
+  * Repeat the above steps for the second poll:

     * Title should be "Community vote".
     * No group limitation.